Biomedical Engineering at UWM

 - Research opportunities in world-class labs that make UWM one of the nation’s top research universities (rated R1 by the Carnegie Classification of Institutions of Higher Education); the only one in southeastern Wisconsin.

 Biomedical engineers work with medical scientists, other medical researchers, and manufacturers to address a wide range of injuries and physical disabilities.
 Their ability to work on different activities with other professionals is enlarging the range of applications for biomedical products and services, particularly in healthcare.

 - Staff Engineer

 Did You Know?

 According to the United States Bureau of Labor Statistics, employment of biomedical engineers is projected to grow 23 percent from 2014 to 2024, much faster than the average for all occupations.
+The mean annual salary for biomedical engineers is $90,000.
 Growing technology and its application to medical equipment and devices, along with an aging population, will increase demand for the work of biomedical engineers.

 For further information, please email firstname.lastname@example.org.